Bostwickenator/open-battery-information/ArduinoOBI/README.md

   Under "General", click Build to compile the code.
   Check the output terminal for any errors.
 A successful build will show a "Success" message.

+  Note: if using a board other than the Arduino Uno select the appropriate board in the platformio.ini file.

-## Step 4: Flash the Code to the Arduino UNO
+## Step 4: Flash the Code to the Arduino

-  Connect your Arduino UNO to your computer using a USB cable.
+  Connect your Arduino to your computer using a USB cable.
   In the PlatformIO sidebar, go to the "Project Tasks" dropdown for uno.
   Under "General", click Upload.
-  PlatformIO will detect the correct port and upload the firmware to your Arduino UNO.
+  PlatformIO will detect the correct port and upload the firmware to your Arduino.
   A successful upload will display an "Upload complete" message in the terminal.